AhmedReda47/HTML---CSS-Template-1/README.md

-"I have created a simple HTML and CSS template for a landing page introducing technology services for a company."
+"I have created a simple HTML and CSS template for a landing page introducing technology services for a Leon company."